PeterKwok1/FCC-Project-Probability-Calculator/README.md

 ```

 ## Purpose
-For the purpose of reviewing python to follow cse 312.
+To review python to follow cse 312.